 ✓ Can weather a first-order hiccup

-If you checked 6+ boxes, direct sourcing makes commercial sense.
+If you ticked 6+ boxes, direct sourcing makes commercial sense.

 Note: These figures are indicative and vary significantly based on product, volume, supplier, and current market conditions.